CEO Performance Management Process

 6. The Public Sector Commissioner endorses the finalised assessment.

-Due to overlap in the performance agreement period, discussions about a CEO’s performance also inform future expectations and leadership focus areas for the next agreement.
+Discussions about a CEOs performance inform future expectations and leadership development for the next agreement.

 Note: Acting CEOs and CEOs appointed part way through an agreement period should discuss their requirements with the Public Sector Commission by emailing the CEO Management team.